scienxlab/redflag/README.md

     pytest

 Most of the tests are doctests, but `pytest` will run them using the settings in `setup.cfg`.
-More tests are welcome.